At a glance CBV Collection Services Ltd, also known as CBV Collections, is a Canadian debt collection agency that has operated since 1921.

 A collection account from CBV Collection Services will severely damage your credit score once it's reported to Equifax or TransUnion.

-It stays on your credit report for 6 years from the date of your first missed payment.
+It stays on your credit report for 6 years from the date of your first missed payment, known as the date of first delinquency.
 Paying it won't remove the mark from your credit file but updates the status to paid, which looks better to future lenders.

 Check your own report to see whether CBV Collection Services has reported the account and whether the information is correct.